SemihDurmus/Handy_Resources/README.md

 # Handy_Resources

-  This repository inholds handy resources such as websites, youtube videos, cheatsheets, and QAa.
+  This repository inholds handy resources such as websites, youtube videos, cheatsheets, and QAs.